andrew889/dungeonstory-ios/README.md

 the open source game dev community; and (ii) to help other people with their own iOS game projects.

-Please note that this is being released without any kind of support.
-I cannot help you in getting the project running, nor can I guarantee that you will be able to get it to work.
-I also do not hold any responsibility or guarantee that it won't blow up your computer and/or iOS device if you do try and use it.
-Use it entirely at your own risk and responsibility.
+Please note that Dungeon Story is being released without any kind of support.
+I cannot provide any special support for setting up the project, nor can I guarantee that you will be able to get it running.
+I also do not hold any responsibility or give any guarantee that Dungeon Story won't blow up your computer and/or iOS device(s) if you do try and use it.
+Use Dungeon Story entirely at your own risk and responsibility.

 Note: The font and sounds are not included with this open source release.